Flottegurke/flotte-linux-utils/ssh/ssh-key/ssh-keygen-helper/README.md

 > [!CAUTION]
 > Private keys are also commited to the repo, it is therefore strongly advised to not push the git repo to a server.

+## How to use
+To use the script, just execute it, after installing all necessary dependencies.

+The local git repo gets automatically created if it does not already exist.

 ## Dependencies
 - Bash